BrightspaceUI/core/components/expand-collapse/README.md

 ## Expand Collapse Content

-The `d2l-expand-collapse-content` element can be used to used to create expandable and collapsible content.
+The `d2l-expand-collapse-content` element can be used to create expandable and collapsible content.
 This component only provides the logic to expand and collapse the content; controlling when and how it expands or collapses is the responsibility of the user.

 ![Expand Collapse Content](./screenshots/expand-collapse-content.gif?raw=true)